We Only See Each Other at Weddings and Funerals: Plot

-Development
+Production

 "We Only See Each Other at Weddings and Funerals" was written by series developer Jeremy Slater.
 The opening scene was filmed in the Wallace Emerson Community Centre, the bank sequence was filmed at the LIUNA Station, and Vanya's introduction took place in the Elgin Theatre.

+The episode features a cover of the 1967 single "I Think We're Alone Now".
+The original version of the song appears during the final moments of the series finale, "End of the Beginning".

 Reception

 Critical reception

 On Vulture, the episode received a rating of 5/5 stars, with journalist Scott Meslow praising the pacing of the episode, especially the opening montage, stating that "In a kinetic, terrifically edited montage — set to a violin medley of songs from Phantom of the Opera, of all things — we are formally introduced to the Hargreeves children."
 Kate Kosturski, writing for the online website Multiversity Comics, applauded the development of the episode and its finale, stating that "As with any good premiere, the majority of this episode built the world of the Hargreeves family, but we get a taste of what’s to come this season in the last act."